-Nearly 2,000 years ago, Christ preached a profound sermon showing how converted Christians are to live.
-How essential is the Sermon on the Mount today?
+Nearly 2,000 years ago, Jesus preached a profound sermon showing how converted Christians are to live.
+The Sermon on the Mount remains important for us today.

 Sermon on the Mount summary: Beatitudes and application of the law

-Jesus’ sermon begins with a description of those who would be blessed by God.
+Jesus’ sermon begins in Matthew 5 with a description of those who would be blessed by God.
 For instance, “Blessed are those who hunger and thirst for righteousness, for they shall be filled” (Matthew 5:6).

 The remainder of the sermon gives more specifics of conversion—how to be a Christian.

-Just imagine a world in which these two admonitions were obeyed!
+Just imagine a world in which these two admonitions were obeyed—in the letter and the spirit of the law!
 There would be no road rage or violent verbal abuse.
 People would try to solve their differences peacefully, and the focus would be on reconciliation.
 Marriages would be saved, families would thrive and every type of pornography would cease to exist.

 Further instruction from the Sermon on the Mount: Prayer and priorities

-Christ then gave an outline of how we should pray (verses 9-13), praising God in heaven and asking that His Kingdom would come to this earth.
+Jesus then gave an outline of how we should pray (verses 9-13), praising God in heaven and asking that His Kingdom would come to this earth.
 We need to ask God for our daily bread (needs), and especially ask Him for forgiveness.
-After this, Christ admonished everyone to forgive others their sins and offenses, so our Heavenly Father will forgive us (verses 14-15).
+After this, Jesus admonished everyone to forgive others their sins and offenses, so our Heavenly Father will forgive us (verses 14-15).

-Christ also discussed the topic of wealth.
+Jesus Christ also discussed the topic of wealth.
 Where is our treasure?
 Which master do we serve?
-“You cannot serve God and mammon [riches]” (verse 24).
+“You cannot serve God and mammon [riches]” (verse 24; see “Hidden Treasure”).
 Therefore we are not to worry about things in this life, what we will eat or drink or what we will wear.
 Our Heavenly Father already knows our needs.
-Christ also stated that God takes care of the needs of the birds, and He is certainly able to take care of our needs as well (verses 25-32).
+Jesus also stated that God takes care of the needs of the birds, and He is certainly able to take care of our needs as well (verses 25-32).